0x10c/Challenge-303/README.md

 ````
   - 034 - Convert array to ArrayList
   - 035 - Check if first array(int) is equals to second array(int).
 Arrays are the same when they have the same elements.
-  - 036 - Find largest element in array(int).
+  - 036 - Find largest and smallest element in array(int).
-  - 037 - Get minimum and maximu value from array(int).
+  - 037 - Get minimum and maximum value from array(int).
   - 038 - Display year, month, day of the week, hour, minutes and seconds.
   - 039 - Get current date and time in New York, Moscow and Ho Chi Minh.
   - 040 - Get name of the first and last day of current month.